-I would describe myself as a 'cup is half full, happy in the morning before coffee' kind of gal.
+I would describe myself as a ‘cup half-full, happy in the morning before coffee’ kind of gal.
 But after a second-trimester miscarriage, I was anything but those things.
 After losing my son, my world-view and disposition changed for a while.
-And when I became pregnant after my loss, with my rainbow baby, I had a mix of emotions.
+And when I became pregnant after my pregnancy loss with my rainbow baby, I had a mix of emotions.

 As a clinical psychologist who supports women after pregnancy loss, stillborn and infant loss, I can share this observation: Being pregnant after a loss is genuinely heroic.
 Nothing will rock a mama to the core more than losing a child, working through the grief and becoming pregnant again.

-From my heart, here's my perspective on what you need to know about being pregnant after a loss:
+From my heart, here’s my perspective on what you need to know about being pregnant with a rainbow baby

 1. Create space for grief